r0adkll/kimchi/README.md

 **Component Exclusions**

-You can explicitly declare contributed elements on the class path from being merged into components using the `excludes` parameter on the `@MergeComponent` and `@ContributesSubcomponent` annotations, like so:
+You can explicitly declare contributed elements on the classpath from being merged into components using the `excludes` parameter on the `@MergeComponent` and `@ContributesSubcomponent` annotations, like so:

 ```kotlin
 @MergeComponent(